 Kharkiv Engine Design Bureau and other Ukrainian defence-related enterprises are also involved in the production of the vehicles.

-The vehicle has a modular design and can therefore be used for the development of a whole family of combat vehicles to suit customer or mission needs.
+The vehicle has a modular design and can be used for the development of a whole family of combat vehicles to suit customer or mission needs.

 The layout of the BTR-4 APC is segmented into three compartments.
 The front compartment is meant for the driver and commander.
-The middle compartment is reserved for the engine and transmission, while the rear compartment is built for the troops.
+The middle compartment is reserved for the engine and transmission, while the rear compartment is built for troops.